leathalman/Jotify/README.md

 - [PageBoy](https://github.com/uias/Pageboy) - UIPageController for navigation across multiple views
 - [ChromaColorPicker](https://github.com/joncardasis/ChromaColorPicker) - Used for picking a static color for notes
 - [WhatsNewKit](https://github.com/SvenTiigi/WhatsNewKit) - Used for displaying information about app updates and onboarding
+- [BottomPopup](https://github.com/ergunemr/BottomPopup) - Used for presenting ViewControllers at a custom height

 ## License